ianvanhoof/ianvanhoof.github.io/_posts/2025-4-15-TheLawnWontMowItself.md

 layout: post
 ---

-# The Lawn Won't Mow Itself, but Taxes Take Priority Over the Lawn
+# The Lawn Won't Mow Itself, but Taxes Take Priority

 Unfortunately, I had to pay my taxes yesterday.
 Great News, I got a refund this year, and it didn't even take me that long.
 Anyway, I planned to mow my lawn yesterday until I remembered what day it was.
 So, I deferred that task until today.
 Hopefully, this weather holds.